ngoecknerwald/starfish-perception-telescope/README.rst

 - **Change the initialization of the networks**: We found that the early training of the RPN and classifier were quite slow and required significant amounts of weight decay and a fairly aggressive gradient clip.
 This could be mitigated by smarter choices of initial random weights.

 - **Implement label smoothing in the classifier**: The classifier is prone to overconfidence assigning classification scores of 0.0 or 1.0 to regions.
 This could be mitigated by label smoothing in the classifier loss function.
+In this version the classifier and RPN are given a binary label target based on whether there is any overlap between the ground truth box and the proposed region.
+A future version should scale the target classification score based on the ground truth IoU (i.e. a stronger overlap should correspond to a higher classification score).

 - **Assigning different loss penalties for false positives and false negatives**: The competition is scored with an ``F2`` metric averaged over IoU thresholds between 0.3 and 0.8 meaning that false negatives are more of a problem than false positives.
 This could be accounted for by assigning different loss penalties for the two types of mistakes.

 - **Adding noise to the feature extraction pre-training**: We pre-trained the feature extraction backbone convolutional weights on a starfish / background thumbnail classification task.
 To do this we placed a global average pool and dense layer on the output of the convolutional layers that were subsequently discarded after pre-training.
-One possible improvement would be to place a Gaussian noise augmentation and an L2 regularization term after the global average pool to create a simpler boundary between starfish and background regions in the backbone output.
-This would be similar to (and indeed was inspired by) the resampling step in a variational auto-encoder and could result in a more robust final solution.
+One possible improvement would be to place a Gaussian noise augmentation and an ``L2`` regularization term after the global average pool to create a simpler boundary between starfish and background regions in the backbone output.
+This would be similar to (and indeed was inspired by) the resampling step in a variational auto-encoder and could result in faster initial training of the RPN and more robust final weights.

+- **More diagnostic information from compiled metrics**: In this version the code reports a quantity proportional to the total recall averaged over IoU thresholds between 0.3 and 0.8.
+More informative metrics would be average recall and precision weighted to account for the large number of background-only images.

+- **Try other optimizers**: This model uses SDG with a stepped learning rate and weight decay for all fitting except for the initial backbone training.
+It would be interesting to perform the same training using the ADAM optimizer.

 Architecture improvements
 -------------------------

-- **Use an upsampled VGG-16 backbone**: Our network struggled somewhat with localization, likely due to the fact that the backbone stride was on the scale of the starfish in the images themselves.
+- **Use an upsampled VGG-16 backbone**: Our network struggled somewhat with localization and detection of small starfish, likely due to the fact that the backbone stride was on the scale of the starfish in the images themselves.
 One obvious remedy is to use a convolutional backbone with a smaller effective stride.
 This could be done by taking the penultimate layer of a pretrained ``VGG-16`` and stacking it with an upsampled version of the final convolutional layer.
 This has been shown to work in `An Improved Faster R-CNN for Small Object Detection <https://ieeexplore.ieee.org/document/8786135/>`_.

 - **Use GIoU loss for localization**: This has been shown to improve localization in Faster R-CNN algorithms relative to the L1 bounding box loss that we used.
 We used `GIoU <https://giou.stanford.edu/>`_ in early versions of the network but later dropped it for simplicity.